Last Updated on March 17, 2021 by Julia Wilson

 - X-ray: Which will reveal changes to the joint and can determine the extent of the damage.

-- Synovial fluid collection and analysis: Synovial fluid is a thick fluid which helps to lubricate and cushion the joints.
+- Synovial fluid collection and analysis: Synovial fluid is a thick fluid that helps to lubricate and cushion the joints.
 This test involves collecting a sample of synovial fluid with a needle and evaluating it to rule out an infection of the joint.

 Arthritis is an incurable condition, and the goal is to slow down the progression of the disease and relieve pain, but pet carers must be aware that treatment is lifelong.
 Early diagnosis of osteoarthritis important in helping minimise pain and further damage to the affected joint(s).